Advertiser Disclosure

 Why is that to the benefit of Western Canada residents?
 Well, the only Canadian cities historically served by Alaska Airlines are Vancouver, Victoria, Kelowna, Calgary, and Edmonton.
 Therefore, if you live in one of those cities, you can catch Alaska Airlines flights to your gateway city of choice, before catching an international flight on one of Alaska’s partner airlines.

-So if you wanted to fly Japan Airlines business class for 60,000 Alaska miles one-way, you could book Vancouver to Seattle on Alaska Airlines, followed by Seattle to Tokyo on JAL, all on one ticket.
+So if you wanted to fly Japan Airlines business class for 60,000 Alaska miles one-way, you could book Calgary to Seattle on Alaska Airlines, followed by Seattle to Tokyo on JAL, all on one ticket.

 Aeroplan